vedategunduz/vedategunduz/README.md

 - 🧠 Always learning, always improving
 - 🔍 Detail-oriented and focused on practical solutions

-> “Simplicity is the ultimate sophistication.” – Leonardo da Vinci
+> “Simplicity is the ultimate sophistication.”

 Let's connect and build something awesome!